 We are here to help you navigate the complex and often contradictory policies of publishers, journals, pre-prints servers, and funders.
 We can help clarify copyright and intellectual property rights in Canada and other jurisdictions.

-- in-class sessions tailored to your course
+- In-class and other instructions sessions tailored to your course or research labs

-- one-on-one consultations
+- One-on-one consultations

-- community workshops (open to all) on a variety of scholarly communication topics
+- Community workshops (open to all) on a variety of scholarly communication topics

 We offer a variety of workshops to support your scholarship through the Open Scholarship workshop series.